ramezrafla/redis-oplog/README.md

 `Meteor.call('__getCollectionStats','myCollectionName',console.log)`

-If you want to do this in production, copy the code at the bottom of `/lib/init.js`
+If you want to do this in production, copy the code at the bottom of `/lib/init.js` and add appropriate access controls.

 This is sample data from our production servers for the `users` collection -- **99% hits!!**:
 ```